Oregon Road Trip Itinerary

 Crater Lake National Park with Kids

 Completely restored and upgraded, Crater Lake Lodge offers guests refined dining and lodging in a rugged landscape.
-So grab a drink and head to therocking chairs along the lodge’s back patio to watch the sun set over the lake.
+So grab a drink and head to the rocking chairs along the lodge’s back patio to watch the sun set over the lake.
+There’s also a scenic cruise on the lake that goes by Wizard Island.

 Located in the southern Oregon, Crater Lake National Park is in the Cascade mountain range.